cmcdesign/Coding-Train-p5.js-Course-Progress/README.md

 **1. SHAPES & DRAWING EXERCISE**

-Here is my response to the prompt at the end of this intro Coding Train lesson.
+Here is my response to the prompt at the end of [1.3: Shapes & Drawing - p5.js Tutorial](https://www.youtube.com/watch?v=c3TeLi6Ns1E).
 * Make your own picture and only use the 2D Primitives
 * I added my own constraint - Use only two of each primitive